canada-ca/cloud-guardrails-O365/EN/01_Manage-Identity-Access.md

 * [ ] Ensure modern authentication for Skype for Business Online is enabled
 * [ ] Minimize number of guest users; add only if needed.

+### Monitoring

+* [ ] Ensure the Azure AD 'Risky sign-ins' report is reviewed at least weekly
+* [ ] Ensure user role group changes are reviewed at least weekly
+* [ ] Ensure the Account Provisioning Activity report is reviewed at least weekly
+* [ ] Ensure non-global administrator role group assignments are reviewed at least weekly
+* [ ] Ensure the self-service password reset activity report is reviewed at least weekly

 ## Additional Considerations

 * [ ] Determine access restrictions and configuration requirements for GC-issued endpoint devices, including those of non-privileged and privileged users, and configure access restrictions for endpoint devices accordingly.